Find Affordable College Courses

 Chicago, IL

-The excellent bachelor’s degree programs at Oak Point University helped the school earn the #5 place on this year’s ranking of the best nursing schools in Illinois.
-Located in the suburb of Chicago, Oak Point is a private not-for-profit school with a small student population.
+Out of the 38 schools in Illinois that were part of this year’s ranking, Oak Point University landed the # 5 spot on the list.
+Located in the large suburb of Chicago, Oak Point is a private not-for-profit school with a small student population.

 Nursing majors at Oak Point take out an average of $30,893 in student loans while working on their Bachelor's Degree.
 This translates to an average monthly loan payment of $342, based on a 10-year repayment plan.